ieee-vgtc/ieeevis.org/content/info/call-participation/paper-submission-guidelines.md

 Submissions will be treated as confidential communications during the review process, and thus submissions do not constitute public disclosure of any ideas therein.
 Submissions should contain no information or materials that will be proprietary or confidential at the time of publication (at the conference), and should cite no publications that are proprietary or confidential at the time of publication.

-At least one author of an accepted paper must attend the conference to present the work, and authors are required to submit a brief video summary of their work to be provided as a preview.
+ach full paper accepted at IEEE VIS 2024 will be required to be presented by one of the authors, either in-person or virtually.
+All presenters are required to register as a speaker, irrespective of their mode of presentation.
+Additionally, diversity and inclusivity scholarships will be available to support the participation of speakers with financial needs.

 ## Use of Generative AI in Paper Writing